| Introduction .Net with Scorpion opens up Scorpion to the large

 The "readme" page here is an important source for information regarding

 the use of .NET components from python scripts.
+Python for .NET is a near-seamless integration of

 the Python runtime with the .NET Common Language Runtime (CLR).
 It